 They make do with what they have.
 Many live in mud huts with thatched roofs.
 They are content with what they have and are very resilient.

 The number of Christians in the Diocese of Durgapur is growing and they are forever building churches.
 Visitors are always made to feel extremely welcome.

 When you go there, you first notice their poverty.
 But the other thing that jumps out at you is their sense of simplicity.

 But the hospital has struggled financially over the years.

-This appeal will help to ensure that the hospital continue with the great work it does for the local communities and in training and retaining nurses.
+This appeal will help to ensure that the hospital continues with the great work it does for the local communities and in training and retaining nurses.